T2Je/FYPhoto/README.md

 ## UI Customization
 We tried to keep things as native as possible, so this is done mostly through native Apis.

-## Inspired project
+## References

-This project has been inspired by:
+This project references the following projects:
 - [Pixel(has been renamed to Brightroom)](https://github.com/muukii/Brightroom)
 - [YPImagePicker](https://github.com/Yummypets/YPImagePicker)
 - [JXPhotoBrowser](https://github.com/JiongXing/PhotoBrowser)